BioinformaticsBiophysicsUDE/Epitopsy/docs/packages/Structure.rst

     .. method:: determine_geometric_center()

-        :returns: a vector pointing to the geometric center of the structure
+        :returns: (np.array) a vector pointing to the geometric center of the whole structure

         Example::